 - Study Abroad and International Travel

-The New Jersey campuses will begin the semester on August 17, and most courses will be delivered remotely or fully online for the entire semester.
-The residential student move-in period will begin on Friday, September 4.
-A limited number of in-person classes including some labs and clinical courses will begin on September 14.
+The New Jersey campuses began the semester on August 17, and most courses are being delivered remotely or fully online for the entire semester.
+The residential student move-in period began on Friday, September 4.
+A limited number of in-person classes including some labs and clinical courses began on September 14.
 The semester will continue until November 24.